“Agreement” means the agreement for SHP to provide Services to the Client on the General Conditions formed as a result of the Client Registration.

 “Cancellation Fees”means the cancellation fees set out in SHP’s Cancellation Policy here.

 “Candidate” means a person nominated for assessment by the Client.

-“Commencement Date” means the date on which Services are first provided to the Client under this Agreement.
+“Commencement Date” means the date on which Services are first provided to the Client.

 “Confidential Information” means any information relating to a party that is designated as, or would reasonably be considered to be, confidential in nature.